Petrie polygon: The Petrie polygon of regular polychora (4-polytopes)

 The Petrie polygon for the regular polychora {p, q ,r} can also be determined, such that every three consecutive sides (but no four) belong to one of the polychoron's cells.
+As the surface of a 4-polytope is a 3-dimensional space (the 3-sphere), the Petrie polygon of a regular 4-polytope is a 3-dimensional helix in this surface.

 The Petrie polygon projections of regular and uniform polytopes

 The Petrie polygon projections are useful for the visualization of polytopes of dimension four and higher.

 Hypercubes

 A hypercube of dimension n has a Petrie polygon of size 2n, which is also the number of its facets.

 So each of the (n − 1)-cubes forming its surface has n − 1 sides of the Petrie polygon among its edges.

-Irreducible polytope families

-This table represents Petrie polygon projections of 3 regular families (simplex, hypercube, orthoplex), and the exceptional Lie group En which generate semiregular and uniform polytopes for dimensions 4 to 8.